 - Dysfunctional bleeding

-Most doctors will put a woman with irregular periods on the contraceptive pill.
+Most doctors will put a woman with irregular periods on the contraceptive pill (birth control pill).
 This will regulate menstrual cycles but unfortunately doesn’t treat the root cause of the irregularity.
 Consequently, when a woman discontinues the pill, the irregularity will most likely return.
-What happens is that the pill tricks the body into thinking that it’s pregnant and doesn’t allow for ovulation.
+What happens is that the pill tricks the body into thinking that it’s pregnant and suppresses ovulation.
 No egg is released from the ovary and pregnancy can’t occur.
 Essentially, the hormones override the body’s natural hormone balance.

 An irregular cycle is always due to an imbalance of the liver and kidneys according to Chinese Medicine.
 “It is the rhythmic ebb and flow of blood and essence that give rise to periods”.